Soka Gakkai International

 All these ideas are exemplified by Shakyamuni's own life, as conveyed to us by legend.
 Born a prince, Shakyamuni enjoyed every physical comfort and pleasure.
 However, dissatisfied with the pursuit of fleeting pleasures, he set out in search of a deeper, more enduring truth.
 He entered a period of extreme ascetic practice, depriving himself of food and sleep, bringing himself to the verge of physical collapse.
 Sensing the futility of this path, however, he began meditating with the profound determination to realize the truth of human existence, which had eluded him as much in a life of asceticism as in a life of luxury.
 It was then that Shakyamuni awakened to the true nature of life--its eternity, its deep wellspring of unbounded vitality and wisdom.

-Later, in order to guide his followers toward this same Middle Way, he taught the eightfold path: eight principles, such as right conduct, right speech, etc., by which individuals can govern their behavior and develop true self-knowledge.
+Later, in order to guide his followers toward this same Middle Way, he taught the eightfold path: eight principles, such as right conduct, right speech, etc., by which individuals can govern their behavior and develop true self-knowledge. related article Youthfulness Buddhism squarely faces the reality of the "four sufferings" of birth, aging, sickness and death, but as SGI President Daisaku Ikeda comments, "There are certainly many people who, as they age, become increasingly vigorous and energetic."

 Since then, at various points in the history of Buddhism, Buddhist scholars have attempted to clarify and define the true nature of life.
 Around the third century, Nagarjuna's theory of the non-substantial nature of the universe explained that there is no permanent "thing" behind the constantly changing phenomena of life, no fixed basis to reality.
 For Nagarjuna, this view was the Middle Way, the ultimate perspective on life.